Who we are

 At the start of the 20th Century, Denver’s population was booming, with residents spreading out across the plains to develop agriculture, mining, manufacturing and more.
 As settlement grew, however, so did the need for medical care.

 In 1905, congregants from St. John’s Lutheran Church in Denver rallied to the cause of opening a tuberculosis sanitarium to care for the city’s residents and visitors.
 They raised just over $15,000 to purchase 20 acres of land in Wheat Ridge, a few miles west of Denver.
 The property had two structures: a two-story farm house and a five-room cottage.
-Patients arrived almost immediately to benefit from compassionate care and the dry, cool air of Colorado’s high plains at the new Evangelical Lutheran Sanitarium.
+Patients arrived almost immediately to benefit from the dry, cool air of Colorado’s high plains at the new Evangelical Lutheran Sanitarium.

 In 2007, Lutheran Medical Center Foundation incorporated as a 501c3 and assumed full responsibility for all fundraising for Lutheran.
 At the same time, Community First Foundation, Lutheran’s fundraising entity from 1975 to 2007, broadened its reach as a community foundation and as of 2013, ended its governance role in SCL Health.